RSNA Cervical Spine Fracture AI Challenge (2022)

 - Collected imaging data sourced from 12 sites on six continents.

-- Includes over 1,400 CT studies with diagnosed cervical spine fractures and an approximately equal number of negative studies.
+- Included over 1,400 CT studies with diagnosed cervical spine fractures and an approximately equal number of negative studies.

 - Spine radiology specialists from the ASNR and ASSR provided expert image level annotations to indicate the presence, vertebral level and location of any cervical spine fractures.